techs-sus/luau-minify/README.md

 - make AstTracking track all uses of locals, make it produce the BlockInfo hierachy, and save characters when possible. (example: if fn does not use locals a, b, c, d, ..., it can shadow them in order to save characters)
+- use DAG (Directed Acrylic Graph) to optimize out locals and shadow if profitable

 ### Building